salkuadrat/lucifer/README.md

 });
 ```

-This object contains map of each query parameter.
+The `req.query` object contains map of each query parameter.
 If there are no query, it will be an empty map or `{}`.

-We can easily iterate on it with for loop.
-This will print each query key and its value.
+You may iterate on it with for loop.
+The following code will print each query key and its value:

 ```dart
 for (var key in req.query.keys) {